UvaCsl/HemoCell/README.md

 Remarks:

-- Though the library is being developed on linux, it is known to buld and execute on Mac OS X (10.11.4 was tested).
+- Though the library is being developed on linux, it is known to build and execute on Mac OS X (10.11.4 was tested).
 The suggested way to install the required library is through `homebrew`.
 - The code should work on Windows as well, however, this is completeley untested.
 The suggested compiler suite is `TDM-gcc`.

 ## `palabos`